nus-iss-swe5001-team7/grouporder-frontend-web/README.md

 # Group Food Order Platform

-This is the front-end project for Group Food Order Platform.
+This is the front-end (Web) project for Group Food Order Platform.

 ## System Design